garg-aayush/building-from-scratch/sft/Readme.md

     - [x] Write the evaluation script for the gsm8k dataset
     - [x] Write the evaluation script for the alpaca_eval dataset
     - [x] Write the evaluation script for the simple_safety_tests dataset
-    - [ ] Create a unified evaluation script for all eval datasets
+    - [x] Create a unified evaluation script for all eval datasets
-      Note: Will do it later after completing the sft experiments
+        - [x] Move the individual evaluation scripts to the `play-scripts/eval-scripts` directory
 - [x] Write the sft training code for instruction-finetuning
     - [x] Add the dataset creating and loader script
     - [x] Add the instruction-finetuning sft training script